How to Plan Your Ouray Elopement (Updated for 2025)

 PRO TIP: If you have me as your elopement photographer I will do all of this for you!
 Including guiding you through the brainstorming session.

 6.)
-Plan Ahead To Get Your Marriage License
+How to Get Your Marriage License in Ouray

 Surprisingly, this part is easy!
-You’re going to want to plan ahead to get your marriage license.
-Technically, I can’t technically give you legal advice, but I can direct you in the right place to look.
+That said, you’ll want to plan ahead to get your marriage license.
+While I can’t legally give you advice, I can certainly point you in the right direction.

 All the information to get your marriage license in Ouray county can be found here